-- 11 The biogeochemistry of oxygenated volatile organic compounds (OVOCs) like methanol, - 12 acetaldehyde and acetone in marine waters is poorly understood.
-We report the first in situ - 13 gross production rates for methanol, acetaldehyde and acetone of 49-103, 25-98 and 2-26 - 14 nmol $L^{-1} d^{-1}$ over contrasting areas of marine productivity, including oligotrophic gyres and - 15 eutrophic upwellings.
-Photochemical production estimates are mostly negligible for - 16 methanol, up to 68% for acetaldehyde and up to 100% of gross production rates for acetone. - 17 Microbial surface OVOC oxidation to CO2 accounts for between 10-50% and 0.5-13% of the - 18 methanol and acetone losses respectively, but largely control acetaldehyde concentrations - 19 (49-100%).
-Biological lifetimes in a coastal upwelling vary between ≤ 1 day for - 20 acetaldehyde, to approximately 7 days for methanol and up to ~80 days for acetone.
-In open - 21 oceanic environments the lifetime of acetaldehyde ranges between 2-5 hours, compared to - 22 10-26 days for methanol and 5-55 days for acetone.
+[1] The biogeochemistry of oxygenated volatile organic compounds (OVOCs) like methanol, acetaldehyde, and acetone in marine waters is poorly understood.
+We report the first in situ gross production rates for methanol, acetaldehyde, and acetone of 49-103, 25-98, and 2-26 $\text{nmol}\,\text{L}^{-1}\,\text{d}^{-1}$ over contrasting areas of marine productivity, including oligotrophic gyres and eutrophic upwellings.
+Photochemical production estimates are mostly negligible for methanol, up to 68% for acetaldehyde and up to 100% of gross production rates for acetone.
+Microbial surface OVOC oxidation to CO2 accounts for between 10-50% and 0.5-13% of the methanol and acetone losses, respectively, but largely control acetaldehyde concentrations (49-100%).
+Biological lifetimes in a coastal upwelling vary between ≤ 1 day for acetaldehyde, to approximately 7 days for methanol and up to ~80 days for acetone.
+In open oceanic environments, the lifetime of acetaldehyde ranges between 2 and 5 h, compared to 10-26 days for methanol and 5-55 days for acetone.
+Citation: Dixon, J. L., R. Beale, and P. D. Nightingale (2013), Production of methanol, acetaldehyde, and acetone in the Atlantic Ocean, Geophys.
+Res.
+Lett., 40, 4700-4705, doi:10.1002/grl.50922.

-24 1.
-Introduction
+1. Introduction

-Oxygenated volatile organic compounds (OVOCs) including methanol, acetaldehyde and 25 acetone are ubiquitous in the atmosphere [e.g. Lewis et al., 2005; Singh et al., 1995, 2003] 26 27 where they affect the tropospheric ozone budget, are precursors to peroxy acetyl nitrate (PAN) and, in the remote marine environment, represent a significant sink of the hydroxyl 28 29 radical and thus the oxidising capacity of the lower atmosphere [Folkins and Chatfield, 2000; Lewis et al., 2005].
-In remote marine air, oceanic sources and sinks of OVOCs are assumed 30 to be significant in controlling air concentrations [Read et al., 2012], although the magnitude 31 32 and direction of the OVOC air-sea fluxes are a matter of debate [Beale et al., 2013; Carpenter et al., 2004; Heikes et al., 2002; Marandino et al., 2005; Taddei et al., 2009; Williams et al., 33 34 2004] largely as a consequence of extremely limited OVOC measurements in oceanic surface 35 waters.
-Knowledge of OVOC production and loss rates, and an appreciation of the 36 mechanisms involved in our oceans are also lacking.
+[2] Oxygenated volatile organic compounds (OVOCs) including methanol, acetaldehyde, and acetone are ubiquitous in the atmosphere [e.g., Lewis et al., 2005; Singh et al., 1995, 2003] where they affect the tropospheric ozone budget, are precursors to peroxy acetyl nitrate and, in the remote marine environment, represent a significant sink of the hydroxyl radical and thus the oxidizing capacity of the lower atmosphere [Folkins and Chatfield, 2000; Lewis et al., 2005].
+In remote marine air, oceanic sources and sinks of OVOCs are assumed to be significant in controlling air concentrations [Read et al., 2012], although the magnitude and direction of the OVOC air-sea fluxes are a matter of debate [Beale et al., 2013; Carpenter et al., 2004; Heikes et al., 2002; Marandino et al., 2005; Taddei et al., 2009; Williams et al., 2004] largely as a consequence of extremely limited OVOC measurements in oceanic surface waters.
+Knowledge of OVOC production and loss rates, and an appreciation of the mechanisms involved in our oceans are also lacking.

-38 The carbonyl compounds acetaldehyde and acetone are thought to be produced in surface waters by the photodegradation of coloured dissolved organic matter (CDOM) [de Bruyn et 39 40 al., 2011; Kieber et al., 1990; Zhou and Mopper, 1997].
-Modelling studies have suggested that there must be a large marine in situ source of methanol in the ocean mixed layer [Millet 41 42 et al., 2008], which is speculated to be biological in nature.
-For example, methanol has been 43 observed in the gaseous headspace above laboratory phytoplankton cultures and in water surrounding intact macroalgal cells [Nightingale, 1991, Riemer, 1998].
-Bacterial consortia 44 are also thought able to transform algal carbohydrates to methanol in the upper aerobic ocean 45 46 [Sieburth and Keller, 1989].
+[3] The carbonyl compounds acetaldehyde and acetone are thought to be produced in surface waters by the photodegradation of colored dissolved organic matter (CDOM) [de Bruyn et al., 2011; Kieber et al., 1990; Zhou and Mopper, 1997].
+Modeling studies have suggested that there must be a large marine in situ source of methanol in the ocean mixed layer [Millet et al., 2008], which is speculated to be biological in nature.
+For example, methanol has been observed in the gaseous headspace above laboratory phytoplankton cultures and in water surrounding intact macroalgal cells [Nightingale, 1991; Riemer, 1998].
+Bacterial consortia are also thought to transform algal carbohydrates to methanol in the upper aerobic ocean [Sieburth and Keller, 1989].